Doctor G: Critical response

-Saibal Chatterjee of NDTV rated the film 3.5 out of 5 stars and wrote "Doctor G is an entertaining comedy that handles the serious business of getting a clutch of important points across without losing its balance.
-Portions that possess depth and veracity propel the film forward".
-Titas Chowdhury of News 18 rated the film 3.5 out of 5 stars and wrote "Doctor G manages to offer a kind of novelty and brings us back the Ayushmann Khurrana we have been yearning for".
-Sukanya Verma of Rediff rated the film 3.5 out of 5 stars and stated that the film blends "mirth and meaning".
-Tina Das of The Print rated the film 3.5 out of 5 stars and wrote "Doctor G is heavier than the usual Ayushmann Khurrana films.
+Saibal Chatterjee of NDTV rated the film 3.5 out of 5 stars and wrote, "Doctor G is an entertaining comedy that handles the serious business of getting a clutch of important points across without losing its balance.
+Portions that possess depth and veracity propel the film forward."
+Titas Chowdhury of News 18 rated the film 3.5 out of 5 stars and wrote, "Doctor G manages to offer a kind of novelty and brings us back the Ayushmann Khurrana we have been yearning for."
+Sukanya Verma of Rediff rated the film 3.5 out of 5 stars and stated that the film blends "mirth and meaning."
+Tina Das of The Print rated the film 3.5 out of 5 stars and wrote, "Doctor G is heavier than the usual Ayushmann Khurrana films.
 The laughs are fewer and the reality checks are heavier.
-But it is also about a movie that does not crack jokes at the expense of women and teaches without making the man a hero or the film a preach fest".
-Kartik Bhardwaj of The New Indian Express rated the film 3.5 out of 5 stars and wrote "The winner, though, is Ayushmann again.
-He is tremendously enjoyable as the vexed doctor unable to understand what he is doing wrong".
+But it is also about a movie that does not crack jokes at the expense of women and teaches without making the man a hero or the film a preach fest."
+Kartik Bhardwaj of The New Indian Express rated the film 3.5 out of 5 stars and wrote, "The winner, though, is Ayushmann again.
+He is tremendously enjoyable as the vexed doctor unable to understand what he is doing wrong."

-Amandeep Narang of ABP News rated the film 3 out of 5 stats and wrote "Doctor G deserves a mention especially with the way it deals with adult friendships between men and women.
-This is done quite maturely between Rakul Preet Singh and Ayushmann's character".
-Mayank Shekar of Mid Day rated the film 3 out of 5 stars and wrote "Doctor G is director Anubhuti Kashyap*s debut feature.
-Which evidently comes with its own occupational hazard of saying as much as you can, at one go".
+Amandeep Narang of ABP News rated the film 3 out of 5 stars and wrote, "Doctor G deserves a mention especially with the way it deals with adult friendships between men and women.
+This is done quite maturely between Rakul Preet Singh and Ayushmann's character."
+Mayank Shekar of Mid Day rated the film 3 out of 5 stars and wrote, "Doctor G is director Anubhuti Kashyap*s debut feature.
+Which evidently comes with its own occupational hazard of saying as much as you can, at one go."
 Anna M.M.
-Vetticad of Firstpost rated the film 2.5 out of 5 stars and wrote "The film has remarkable clarity in some areas, but is fuzzy and inconsistent elsewhere, ridiculously so in the end".
-Pratikshya Mishra of The Quint rated the film 2.5 out of 5 stars and wrote "Doctor G's entire messaging though, is pretty surface level and the makers trying to tie multiple threads into the screenplay without assigning enough time leaves the audience unravelling yarn".
-Bollywood Hungama rated the film 2.5 out of 5 stars and wrote "Doctor G works due to the message, performances, and impactful second half".
+Vetticad of Firstpost rated the film 2.5 out of 5 stars and wrote, "The film has remarkable clarity in some areas, but is fuzzy and inconsistent elsewhere, ridiculously so in the end."
+Pratikshya Mishra of The Quint rated the film 2.5 out of 5 stars and wrote, "Doctor G's entire messaging though, is pretty surface level and the makers trying to tie multiple threads into the screenplay without assigning enough time leaves the audience unravelling yarn."
+Bollywood Hungama rated the film 2.5 out of 5 stars and wrote, "Doctor G works due to the message, performances, and impactful second half."